by February 8, 2024

 At the heart of employment considerations lie salary expectations.
 According to our survey, a significant majority of junior respondents expressed initial salary expectations within the $50,000 to $90,000 range.
 This range mirrors the delicate balance between entry-level optimism and the realistic financial demands of professionals entering the legal arena.
 Various factors contribute to these expectations which include:

 Unsurprisingly, the level of education and professional experience significantly influences salary expectations.
-Those with advanced degrees or specialized certifications tend to set higher salary benchmarks.
+Those with advanced degrees or specialised certifications tend to set higher salary benchmarks.

 Regional differences in the cost of living play a crucial role.
 Professionals in metropolitan areas often express higher salary expectations to accommodate the higher living costs associated with urban centers.